What do we look for at ScandiKitchen?

 Our hiring procedure in general:

-We always have at least two interviews (first and second round)
+We usually have at least two interviews (first and second round)

 We usually conduct a trial shift (for which you will be paid)